 How a virtual assistant can help you become a Delegation Ninja!

 When I first met Heather Kernahan at a breakfast talk I gave for women entrepreneurs, she was the only woman in the room with her hand in the air.
 I had just asked how many women used a virtual assistant.
-Heather, the President of Eastwick, a digital media company that helps businesses tell their stories online, was full of enthusiastic praise for hers:
+Heather, the then President of Eastwick, a PR agency that helped businesses tell their stories online, was full of enthusiastic praise for hers:

 “I thought I couldn’t afford it, but as soon as I did, all of this work started coming off my plate.
 I stopped working 16 hour days and was still more productive than I’d ever been.
 I was able to devote time to getting new clients and higher level work that really needed my attention.
 I love my VA!”

 Why we struggle with delegation

 Seeing all the women who didn’t raise their hands reminded me just how much we struggle to delegate.
 I think it comes down to the fact that women are very good doers.
 We know full well we can tackle any task.
 We want to do it ourselves.
 We want things to be perfect and we’re willing to work hard —that’s why we started our own businesses, after all.

 So we take on more and more, believing we can do it all.
 When issues come up, we take those on too and then we scramble!
 But that’s an easy way to burn out (like I almost did), which is why I’m such a big believer in working smarter, not harder.

 One of the best ways to build your delegating skills is to hire a VA, even if it’s only for a few hours a week.
 If you’re concerned about the cost, remember that when you hand off some of the lesser important tasks that are taking your time, you’ll have that much more time to work ON the business (not in the business), increase your productivity, get new clients and scale up.